Time to Change the Narrative on Health After 40

 Another way to stay on track is by tracking your progress.

-Use a simple health journal or a tool like my health tracker to keep a record of your habits.
+Use a simple health journal or tracker to keep a record of your habits.

 Reflecting on your improvements, even the small ones, can keep you inspired and remind you that your efforts are making a difference.